-5. Never encourage aggression: The members of this breed of dog are natural guardians and are usually suspicious of strangers, other animals, and sometimes even of objects.
+- Never encourage aggression: The members of this breed of dog are natural guardians and are usually suspicious of strangers, other animals, and sometimes even of objects.
 You do not need to teach them to be wary of new situations, and excessive praise or encouragement (when he is growling or acting nervous/aggressive) may lead to an excessively aggressive dog.

-Your Cane Corso might be impervious to a lot of pain, and might seem different than some other breeds.
+Your Cane Corso was developed to be tough.
+He was selected to hunt and later was used for personal protection, which is why he might seem to be impervious to a lot of pain and might seem different than some other breeds.
 I believe that this dog is not like a wolf, though, and will be loyal and not despise you and try to take you down if he sees a moment of weakness.
-Your Cane Corso needs plenty of your time, gentle training, and adequate leadership.
+It is everyone else you need to worry about.

 More About Training Your Dog...

 - Dog Training Tips: Barking